bvds/andes/docs/guides/security_architecture/README.md

 <ol>
 <li>User authenticates with the system using their normal passphrase-based credentials</li>
 <li>User generates a token from their hardware device and submits that to Space</li>
-<li>Space submits the token to RSA SecurID and receives a yes/no response</li>
+<li>Space submits the token to RSA SecurID and receives a yes or no response</li>
 <li>If the token is valid, the user receives an authenticated session token</li>
 </ol>